junwu6/Trustworthy-Transfer-Learning/README.md

 # Trustworthy Transfer Learning

-The KDD 2023 tutorial titled "Trustworthy Transfer Learning: Transferability and Trustworthiness" can be found on the [[official site]](https://sites.google.com/view/kdd23-trustworthy-transfer).
+The KDD 2023 tutorial titled "Trustworthy Transfer Learning: Transferability and Trustworthiness" can be found on the [official site](https://sites.google.com/view/kdd23-trustworthy-transfer).

 ## ABSTRACT